day8/re-frame-test/examples/todomvc/test/todomvc/README.md

           (rf-test/wait-for [:add-todo]

-Wait for the `:add-todo` event to be dispatched
+Wait for the `:add-todo` event to be dispatched (note, in the use of this macro we would typically wait for an event that had been triggered by the successful return of the async event).

             (is (= [{:id 1, :title "write first test", :done false}] @todos))